 According to the Kerala State Disaster Management Policy, 2010 (SDMA Policy, 2010), section 6.5 and the Kerala State Disaster Management Plan, 2016, Section 5.1, nodal departments have been identified for undertaking disaster risk reduction functions related to the respective disasters.
 According to Section 6.8 of SDM Policy, 2010 - Emergency Operations Centres, "all nodal departments are to establish control rooms in the event of disasters".
 Two major departments that have to work in tandem for effective disaster response are the Department of Revenue and the Department of Home.
 The control rooms of these departments function under the administrative control of the respective Department Heads, they being Commissioner Land Revenue and the Director General of Police, respectively.
 The Control Rooms of Revenue and Home function 24 hours.
 The Department of Fisheries operates a 24 x 7 control room in their headquarters and all districts to coordinate during fishing vessel accidents that frequently occur in the sea.
+In 2020, the Local Self Governments of the State are also advised to operate their own control rooms during the monsoon season.
+KSEB and Water Resources Department are also advised to operate their own departmental control room.

 Nodal Nodal Departments as identified in Section 5.1 of the State Disaster Management Plan 2016

 Sl.
-No Category Type Preparedness Response Recovery Mitigation
+No Category Туре Preparedness Response Recovery Mitigation

 1 Flood WR LR LR WR

 2 Landslides LSG LR LR LSG

-3 Drought WR LR LR LSG &
+3 Drought WR LR LR LSG & Agri

-3 3 Drought WK Agri

-4 Coastal hazards WR LR LR WR
+4 Natural Coastal hazards WR LR LR WR

 5 Natural Hazards Wind LSG LR LR LSG

-6 Lightning LSG LR LR LSG
+6 nazarus Lightning LSG LR LR LSG

 7 Earthquakes LSG LR LR LSG

 8 Human epidemics HS HS HS HS

 9 Plant disease epidemics and AGD AGD AGD AGD